Yugo: Background

 Zastava was founded as an arms manufacturer in 1853.
 By the late 1930s, the company had expanded into automobile production supplying Ford-designed trucks to the Royal Yugoslav Army.
 Vehicle production continued until 1941, when World War II reached Yugoslavia.
 Following the war, Zastava was permitted to produce Jeeps under license from Willys-Overland until production was halted in the early 1950s.

-As Zastava celebrated its 100th anniversary, it started producing vehicles made under license from the Italian company Fiat, located just across the Adriatic Sea.
+As Zastava celebrated its 100th anniversary, it started producing vehicles under license from Fiat.
 The first passenger models were produced on 26 August 1953 using designs licensed by Fiat of Turin.

-The first model designed by Zastava was a sedan called the Milletrecento ("one thousand three hundred") powered by a 1,300 cc engine.
-Some of the most successful models were those based on the Fiat 128 model, marketed under different names: Zastava 101, Zastava 128, Zastava 311, Zastava Skala, etc.
+The first widely successful model was a licensed version of the Fiat Milletrecento ("One thousand three hundred") in which Zastava also introduced some local modifications.
+It was a sedan called the "Hiljadu i trista" ("One thousand three hundred") and was powered by a 1,300 cc engine.

+One of the most successful and recognizable models were those based on the Fiat 128 model, marketed under different names: Zastava 101, Zastava 128, Zastava 311, Zastava Skala, etc.

-For three decades, Zastava produced the rear-engined 600 and the 101, a bustle-backed version of the Fiat 128.
+From 1962 to 1985, Zastava produced its second most popular model, an updated version of the rear-engined Fiat 600, called the Zastava 750.
+It featured a larger engine capacity, larger headlights, bigger fuel tank and modernized interior.
+The most popular model was the Zastava 101, a hatchback version of the Fiat 128.
+The 101 also formed the basis for the smaller Yugo.

+By the 1970s, it was clear to Zastavas engineers that the design and technology of their entry level model in their production lineup, the Zastava 750, was highly outdated.
+The Yugo was designed as a more modern replacement for Zastavas, at the time entry model, the 750.
+However, due to the 750's popularity the Yugo and the 750 were initially produced simultaneously from 1980 until 1985, after which production of the 750 ended.
+The first Yugo prototype was manufactured on 2 October 1978 and was supposedly given as a gift to then Yugoslav President Josip Broz Tito.